-Berkeley Law is generating an applicant pool of qualified temporary instructors to teach courses in our Legal Studies program should openings arise.
-Openings are generally part-time.
+Berkeley Law is generating an applicant pool of qualified instructors to teach courses in our Legal Studies program should openings arise.

 General Duties: In addition to teaching responsibilities, general duties include holding office hours, assigning grades, advising students, preparing course materials (e.g., syllabus), and maintaining a course website.

-The applicant pool will close on December 13, 2019; candidates who have yet to receive an offer and who are interested in remaining in the pool after that time will need to submit a new application.
+Candidates who are interested in remaining in the pool after the final date will need to submit a new application.

 Berkeley Law is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.